carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > ## Returning to the `base` environment
 >
-> To simply return to the `base` Conda environment, it's better to call `conda activate` with no
+> To simply return to the `base` Conda environment, it's better to call `source activate` with no
 > environment specified, rather than to use `deactivate`.
 If you run `conda deactivate` from your
 > `base` environment, you may lose the ability to run `conda` commands at all. **Don't worry if
 > you encounter this undesirable state!
 Just start a new shell.**